 Mauritius became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: Smoking is prohibited in indoor public places, on public transport, and in public transport facilities.
+Smoking is prohibited on public transport and in most indoor public places.
 However, smoking is allowed in designated areas in indoor workplaces.
+In practice, smoking is permitted in designated smoking areas in only those workplaces that are office settings.
 Smoking is prohibited in outdoor areas of the following: health institutions, educational institutions, sports arenas and facilities, recreational places other than beaches to which the public has access, bus stands, and bus stations.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.